Digital Transformation in Numbers, Trends, and Cases

 Digital Transformation Steps

-Digital transformation is a step-by-step process.
+Digital business transformation is a step-by-step process.
 To succeed, companies implement new approaches to process management, look for modern custom software solutions, and keep an eye on strategic planning.
 This set of actions is also directed at better understanding the business potential and ways for future development.

 Step 1.
 Define goals and growth points for your business